 Why Do So Many Traders Fail?

 If the efficient market principle is correct, it would mean a trader’s returns should be near break-even over the long term.
-Yet studies show most traders (at least retail traders) fare far worse than this.
+Yet studies show many independent traders fare far worse.
 So how can this be?

 1: Information disadvantage

 The first possible explanation is that market makers and institutional traders are privy to insider information.
 They have insight into order flows, of speculative money, as well as rumors about activity in other markets like options, M&A, and the debt markets – which can all have significant short term influences on exchange rates.